rachkat/rachkat/README.md

 At the core, my work is about translating complex information into **stories and solutions that drive impact**.

 Outside of data, you’ll usually find me trying a new recipe, baking a new sweet treat, or outdoors; running or hiking, recharging through mindfulness.
-Staying active and grounded fuels me with determined energy which I bring into professional work.
+Staying active and grounded fuels me with a curious, determined energy which I bring into professional work.

 ---